-The Minority Men's Health Center of Cleveland Clinic's Glickman Urological & Kidney Institute, one of the first in the country, addresses the challenges of healthcare disparities among minorities.
+The Minority Men's Health Center at Cleveland Clinic's Glickman Urological & Kidney Institute was established in 2003 and is one of the first programs in the country to address the challenges of healthcare disparities among minorities.

-The Minority Men's Health Center, established in 2003, provides an opportunity for minority males to undergo complete comprehensive medical evaluations to promote health and wellness as well as health screenings for the early detection, prevention and/or treatment of a vast number of medical conditions which disproportionately afflict minority male populations.
+The Minority Men’s Health Center serves as a primary medical home for men and provides an opportunity for minority men to undergo complete comprehensive medical evaluations to promote health and wellness.
+Health screenings for the early detection, prevention and/or treatment of a vast number of medical conditions which disproportionately affect minority male populations are also provided.
 These include urologic and male health concerns such as prostate cancer, benign prostatic disease, erectile dysfunction, kidney and heart disease, diabetes, hypertension, colorectal cancer and other conditions.
-The Minority Men’s Health Center serves as a primary medical center home for men through collaboration with the Medicine Institute and also functions to facilitate access to the Kidney Transplantation program for patients in need of kidney transplantation.
+The Center also facilitates access to the Kidney Transplantation program for patients in need of kidney transplantation.

 What We Treat

-The Minority Men's Health Center provides an opportunity for minority males to undergo complete comprehensive medical evaluations to promote health & wellness.
-We provide health screenings for the early detection, prevention and/or treatment of a vast number of medical conditions which disproportionately affect minority male populations such as:
+The Minority Men's Health Center provides health screenings for the early detection, prevention and/or treatment for a number of medical conditions which disproportionately affect minority male populations such as:

 - Benign Prostatic Hyperplasia

 Benign (noncancerous) enlargement of the prostate, known as benign prostatic hyperplasia, or BPH, is the most common prostate problem in men.
-Almost all men will develop some enlargement of the prostate as they age.
-However, African-American men and men with a family history of prostate cancer are at higher risk.
+While almost all men will develop some enlargement of the prostate as they age, African-American men and men with a family history of prostate cancer are at higher risk.

 - Erectile Dysfunction